FPH Q4 2025 Earnings Call Summary | Stock Taper

 • Market Conditions: The housing market remains challenging due to economic uncertainty, elevated interest rates, and affordability constraints, particularly impacting Valencia more than the Great Park.

-• Sales Volatility: Noted a decrease in home sales in the Great Park due to seasonality and reduced supply, with only 78 homes sold in Q4 compared to 187 in Q3.
+• Sales Volume Fluctuations: Noted a decrease in home sales in the Great Park due to seasonality and reduced supply, with only 78 homes sold in Q4 compared to 187 in Q3.

 5. Notable Q&A Insights

-• Entitlement Clarification: New entitlements in the Great Park are additive to existing residential land, increasing the total available for future sales.
+• Entitlement Clarifications: Management clarified that the recent approvals in Great Park added to existing residential land, increasing the total available for future sales.